-With this system, contractors can deduct their expenses to help them reduce their taxable income, as well as the taxes owed.
-To reduce taxable income, the IRS generally allows contractors to deduct a portion of expenses per mile driven.
+With this system, contractors deduct their expenses to reduce their taxable income as well as the taxes they owe.
+In order to reduce your taxable income, the IRS allows contractors to deduct a portion of your expenses per mile driven.

 Standard Mileage Rates

 Every year, the government sets the standard mileage rates that contractors can deduct, when the time comes to prepare taxes.
 For instance, for 2017, the IRS announced that for every mile driven for business reasons, 53.5 cents are deductible from your expenses.
 To be able to calculate how many dollars to deduct from your mileage expenses as a whole, simply multiply the number of miles driven times the number .535.